Skip to main content

 Prerequisites

-- The Notis desktop app, installed and signed in.
-It installs and authenticates the Notis CLI.
+• The Notis desktop app, installed and signed in.
+It keeps the Notis CLI authenticated.

 If the doctor check passes, you’re set.
 If not, open the Notis desktop app and sign in.